mui/material-ui/docs/src/pages/system/basics/basics.md

 In order to support the system on all core components, having the system under one prop, allows avoiding collision with the props, that may already exist on the components, like `color`.

-Finally, having the props under one property, helps to easily differentiate the component's prop versus the props defined for the sole purpose of styling.
+Finally, having the system under one prop helps to easily differentiate the props defined for the sole purpose of CSS utilities vs. for component business logic.

 ## Usage